Bekomu/ChampionsLeague/README.md

 ## Soccer / Football League Table App
 This is the .Net Framework(C#) Windows Forms App which you can create teams, team colors, players and played/unplayed matches.
-Also it creates database and tables with code.
+Also it creates database and tables with Entity Framework Code First.
 You should just change connection strings for your database.

 ### Main Screen
 You can see played matches and matches which will play.